R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/README.md

 > Folder: `cd /System/Volumes/Data/sgoinfre/Perso/rtorrent/` (§)
 - Actual location of the `SGoinfre` folder in the 42 system might vary.
 A symbolic link in the root directory, `/sgoinfre`, is probably present.
 - User's folder in the public directory may be further protected: `chmod go-rwx rtorrent` (§).
 Check the local rules governing `SGoinfre` in the `F.A.Q.` link of the *intra*.
-> ISO Image: Probably located in the `Downloads` folder.
+> ISO Image: Probably located in the student's `Downloads` folder.
 - Further boxes will autofill.
 > `Skip Unattended Installation` **✓** this box